Largemouth bass: Feeding

 Juvenile largemouth bass consumes mostly small bait fish, scuds, water fleas, copepods, small shrimp, and insects.
 Adults consume smaller fish (bluegill, banded killifish, minnows, juvenile bass), shad, worms, snails, crawfish, frogs, snakes, and salamanders.
 In larger lakes and reservoirs, adult bass occupy slightly deeper water than younger fish, and shift to a diet consisting almost entirely of smaller fish like shad, yellow perch, ciscoes, suckers, shiners, other cyprinids, freshwater silversides, and sunfish (such as bluegill and green sunfish).
-It also consumes younger members of larger fish species, such as catfish, trout, walleye, white bass, striped bass, and even smaller black bass.
+It also consumes younger members of larger fish species, such as catfish, trout, walleye, carp, white bass, striped bass, and even smaller black bass.
 Among the crayfish species preyed upon include Faxonius difficilis, F. harrisonii, F. hartfieldi, and Procambarus clarkii.
 Prey items can be as large as 50% of the bass's body length or larger.

 Studies of prey utilization by largemouths show that in weedy waters, bass grow more slowly due to difficulty in acquiring prey.
 Less weed cover allows bass to more easily find and catch prey, but this consists of more open-water baitfish.
 With little or no cover, bass can devastate the prey population and starve or be stunted.
 Fisheries managers must consider these factors when designing regulations for specific bodies of water.
 Under overhead cover, such as overhanging banks, brush, or submerged structure, such as weedbeds, points, humps, ridges, and drop-offs, the largemouth bass uses its senses of hearing, sight, vibration, and smell to attack and seize its prey.
 Adult largemouth are generally apex predators within their habitat, but they are preyed upon by many animals while young, including great blue herons, larger bass, northern pike, walleye, muskellunge, yellow perch, channel catfish, northern water snakes, crappie, common carp, and American eels.
 Multiple species of kingfishers, bitterns, and other herons feed on this bass, as well.
 Both the young and adult largemouths are targeted by the bald eagle.

-Notably in the Great Lakes Region, Micropterus nigricans along with many other species of native fish have been known to prey upon the invasive round goby (Neogobius melanostomus).
+Notably in the Great Lakes region, Micropterus nigricans along with many other species of native fish have been known to prey upon the invasive round goby (Neogobius melanostomus).
 Remains of said fish have been found inside the stomachs of largemouth bass consistently.
 This feeding habit may impact the ecosystem positively, but more research must be conducted to verify this.
-It is illegal to use or possess live Neogobius melanostomus as bait in the Great Lakes Region.
+It is illegal to use or possess live Neogobius melanostomus as bait in the Great Lakes region.